 For the retirees living in Florida’s many nursing homes and assisted living facilities, there are other challenges that come with a mandatory hurricane evacuation.
 Residents who require lower levels of care—many of whom use walkers, wheelchairs, or canes—still need help packing up the essentials and boarding a bus to safety.
 People who require skilled care and are often bed-ridden must be relocated via ambulance to another nursing home or hospital.
 The logistics are mind-boggling.

-A no-win situation for senior living communities
+A no-win situation for Florida retirement communities

 The Washington Post had an interesting article on a related topic this week.
 The article discussed the near-Herculean effort to evacuate these thousands of residents from south Florida’s many nursing homes and assisted living facilities.

 The reality is that most of these residences for the elderly have done extensive advanced planning to prepare for just such an occasion, and their residents were safely moved out of harm’s way.
 But the article also shines a light on recent academic research, which found that the inherent stress that comes with a hurricane evacuation can be deadly for the elderly, resulting in a higher number of hospitalizations and deaths within 30 days post-evacuation than under normal conditions.
 And it can be an especially upsetting and confusing process for those who have memory-related issues.

 The result is that the managers of these care facilities have a difficult decision to make with each approaching storm: Do they shelter-in-place and take on the potential risks that come with that, or do they evacuate and impose the stress of relocation on their residents?
 It’s a near-impossible choice.